PCI Compliance Checklist: How to Achieve Compliance in 2024

 What are the steps for PCI DSS compliance?

-The steps for PCI DSS compliance including implementing controls to meet the 12 requirements of PCI DSS, which specify the framework for a secure payments environment, and completing either a full report on compliance or self-assessment questionnaire to assess whether your controls meet the 12 requirements.
+The steps for PCI DSS compliance include implementing controls to meet the 12 requirements of PCI DSS, which specify the framework for a secure payments environment, and completing either a full report on compliance or self-assessment questionnaire to assess whether your controls meet the 12 requirements.
 During a readiness assessment or the assessment itself, a QSA may document any gaps in your controls and provide a list of remediation items.
-The PCI DSS compliance process can therefore be broken down in three essential steps: Assess, Remediate and Report.
+The PCI DSS compliance process can therefore be broken down in three essential steps: Assess, Repair and Report.

 What is the first step of PCI DSS compliance?